abhijeet-singh800/abhijeet-singh800/README.md

 ## ![Profile Banner](profile-banner.jpeg)

 People around me know me as a jolly guy who is passionate about new technologies.:computer:<br/>
-I love to learn new thing and looking for new friends, will be happy to hear your side of things.Exiting on :earth_africa: since 2003<br/>
+I love to learn new thing and looking for new friends, will be happy to hear your side of things.Existing on :earth_africa: since 2003<br/>
 If you need contributors for repos based on the technologies listed below, I will be more than happy to help.:octocat:<br/>
 You can also check out my [Medium][medium-profile] and [Dev.to][devto-profile] Blogs to read :bookmark_tabs: topics related to Computer Science or you can catch me while discussing random tipics on [Reddit][reddit-profile].<br/>
 To reach me directly you can check out my [Twitter][twitter-profile] or you can email me at abhijeet.singh800@outlook.com:mailbox_with_mail:<br/>